joaoag/GildedRose-JS/README.md

 Testing:

-Started with a feature test<br>
+* Started with a feature test
-All tests passing<br>
+* All tests passing
-Test coverage high <br>
+* Test coverage high
-Unit tests mock the dependencies of the object they are testing<br>
+* Unit tests mock the dependencies of the object they are testing

 Readability:

-Eslint - only three warnings <br>
+* Eslint - only three warnings
-Variable, method, & class names clear and descriptive <br>
+* Variable, method, & class names clear and descriptive
-Can offer simple explanation of how the program works "The program tracks items and updates their value and sell by date.
-It's currently made of two classes: Shop and Item"
+* Can offer simple explanation of how the program works "The program tracks items and updates their value and sell by date."

 README & Commits:

-Describes how to install dependencies, run tests, and run the project
+* Describes how to install dependencies, run tests, and run the project

-Describes my approach
+* Describes my approach

-Describes how I structured my code and why
+* Describes how I structured my code and why

-Includes a screenshot of your running app
+* Includes a screenshot of your running app

-Has reasonable spelling & grammar
+* Has reasonable spelling & grammar

-Commit messages clearly describe what that commit does
+* Commit messages clearly describe what that commit does

 Design:

-Classes adhere to single responsibility principle:
+* Classes adhere to single responsibility principle:

-Each method & class is (almost) as small as possible (see above)
+* Each method & class is (almost) as small as possible (see above)

-Common Problems Avoided: One or two classes that do all the work One class is significantly longer than all of the others Most methods don't return anything, instead they modify instance variables The feature tests don't use a test framework (e.g. RSpec or Jasmine)
+Common Problems Avoided: <br>
+One or two classes that do all the work <br>
+One class is significantly longer than all of the others <br>
+Most methods don't return anything, instead they modify instance variables <br>
+The feature tests don't use a test framework (e.g. RSpec or Jasmine) <br>

+**Additional Requirements:**

+Testing:
+  * Where possible always testing for behaviour, rather than state
+  * Test descriptions read clearly
+  * Make appropriate use of the testing framework's methods to keep your test code clean ('let' and 'context' blocks used - to be used 'subject')

+Design:
+  * Each method is fewer than 7 lines
+  * Classes are fewer than 50 lines
+  * Clear separation between your program logic and output

 Approach:
 -----